cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 With the `terms.id` field you can filter results based on their categorisation.

-A complete overview of our terms can be found on <https://taxonomy.uitdatabank.be/terms>.
+A complete overview of our terms can be found on in our [Taxonomy guide](../terms.md).

 **Applicable on endpoints**